Blendify/blender-manual/trunk/blender_docs/manual/grease_pencil/modes/weight_paint/weights_menu.rst

 Add Weights
    Add vertices that have no weight before inverting (these weights will all be set to 1.0).
 Remove Weights
-   Remove vertices from the Vertex Group if they are 0.0 after inverting.
+   Remove vertices from the vertex group if they are 0.0 after inverting.

 Smooth